vtcodecamp/2019.vtcodecamp.org/src/sponsor.md

 ## Key Facts

-* Vermont Code Camp is an annual event – its inaugural year was 2009
+* Vermont Code Camp is an annual event started in 2009
 * Covers a wide variety of technology topics including .NET, PHP, Ruby, Python, Jave, Data, Security, Patterns & Practices, DevOps, Professional Skills, Community Development, any all things development
 * Entirely community organized, with the help of sponsors
-* Hosted by the *Center for Communication and Creative Media at Champlain College* since 2017 and previously the *The University of Vermont Grossman School of Business*
+* Hosted at the *Champlain College Center for Communication and Creative Media* since 2017 and previously at the *The University of Vermont Grossman School of Business*
-* Facility since 2017 provided by the Center for Communication and Creative Media at Champlain College;  Facility previously provided by The University of Vermont Grossman School of Business
 * We've been fortunate to have sponsorship from many of our amazing local businesses as well as international software companies like Microsoft and IBM
 * Registration is **free**